 A quorum of our board of directors shall be at least one half of its members present or represented, and resolutions may be duly adopted by the vote of a simple majority of the members of our board of directors present or represented.
 No valid decision of our board of directors may be taken if the necessary quorum has not been reached.
-In case of an equality of votes, the chair or chair pro tempore shall have the right to cast the deciding vote.
+In case of an equality of votes, the chair shall have the right to cast the deciding vote.
+Such casting vote shall be personal to the appointed chair and will not transfer to any other director acting as chair of a meeting of our board of directors in the absence of the appointed chair.
 Our board of directors also may take decisions by means of resolutions in writing signed by all directors.
 Each director has one vote.